Technology has always changed the world.

 Perhaps it’s time for the eye-rolling and sighs of despair at the prospect of health and safety training to give way to excitement and engagement.
 Services like Mojo Apps can offer an intriguing and modern take on training, through virtual reality content that provides an immersive and interactive experience for staff.

-Meanwhile, AR technology brings overlays virtual content to a real-life setting.
+Meanwhile, AR technology brings overlaps virtual content to a real-life setting.
 This may change the EHS world by allowing instruction manuals or safety warnings on machinery and equipment when used.

 Wearables are not a new thing in the EHS landscape.
 For example, Geiger counters have been used for decades to help alert wearers to potential radiation exposure.